fkahindi/developerspot/README.md

 A repository for fkahindi personal blogging app intended for DevelopersPot as a testing case.
 The app consists of the following sections:

 Main Public area:
 Here pages are fetched dynamically and can be viewed by anyone visiting the site.

 Comment Section:
 Every post has a comment section where the author, users and developers can interact and discuss concepts and issues arising from the post.
-For one to be able to comment must be logged in on the platform.
+To be able to comment, user must sign in.

-Admin panel:
+Admin Dashboard:
 Here admin(s) are able to manage users, authors and posts.
 Admin(s) can create, edit and publish posts.
-They can also delete or unpublish any post and comments on the platform.
+They can also delete or unpublish posts, comments or replies on the platform.
 Only admins can Add/ Remove Authors.

-Authors panel:
+Authors:
-They can create, edit and post their own articles on the platform but can not publish them.
+Authors can create articles and edit their own articles but can not publish them.
 Admins can review and publish what authors post.
-Authors can delete their own posts.
+Authors cannot delete their posts.

+Commenters:
-A user who creates an account can log in and comment on posts.
+Any user who creates an account on the platform can login and comment on posts.
+Comments are live, but can be reviewed and removed if inappropriate.